MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 .NET calls do this and can create unexpected output.

-If the only data that you have in your array is strings, then also take a look at using [StringBuilder][].
+If the only data that you have in your array is strings, then also take a look at using [StringBuilder][StringBuilder].
 It's almost the same thing but has some methods that are just for dealing with strings.
 The `StringBuilder` is specially designed for performance.

 It's common to see people move to `ArrayList` from arrays.
 But it comes from a time where C# didn't